 Wild Ophelia is the Perfect Travel Companion

 Why dark chocolate to ease your jet lag?
-According to Dudash, dark chocolate can reduce levels of catecholamine and cortisol stress hormones and no matter what kind of travel you do there is some amount of stress.
+According to Dudash, antidepressant-meds can reduce levels of catecholamine and cortisol stress hormones and no matter what kind of travel you do there is some amount of stress.
 She advises consuming a chocolate with a higher percentage of cacao and suggests starting at one with 60 percent cacao then work your way up.
 Plus, dark chocolate has less sugar than other chocolate.

 I was excited to learn this because during BlogHer 2013 I met representatives from Wild Ophelia, an American chocolate brand featuring organic ingredients sourced from small food artisans and farms from across the country.
 They offer non-traditional chocolate bar flavors as Beef Jerky, Smokehouse BBQ Potato Chips and Southern Hibiscus Peach.
 Yes, these flavors sound a little strange but trust me, they really work deliciously with chocolate.

 Wild Ophelia offer several dark chocolate bars including New Orleans Chili and Mount Sequoia Granola, both with 70 percent cacao.
 Next time I hit the friendly skies I’ll stop by my local Walgreens and Whole Foods to pick up a bar or two.
 Bars are also sold at Cost Plus World Market.

 Build a snack pack for your next trip.
 In addition to dark chocolate, Michelle Dudash also recommends beating jet lag with:

 - Good carbohydrates such as an apple, dried fruit or low-sugar granola.
 These carbs stimulate your feel-good brain chemical serotonin.